adiwg/mdEditor-doc/tutorial/entering-metadata/entering-main-poc.md

-# Entering Points Of Contact
+# Tutorial: Entering Points Of Contact
 ---

 As your trained eye can now see, <span class="md-panel">Points Of Contact</span> is another array-panel containing <span class="md-panel">Point Of Contact</span> objects.
 So, let's add our first Point Of Contact.